 - Related Content

-The visitors were forced to play the last half-an-hour with 12 men after Robinson was sent off by referee James Child for making contact with full-back Morgan Escare's head in an off-the-ball tackle.
+Huddersfield also overcame the 54th-minute dismissal of scrum-half Luke Robinson, who was sent off by referee James Child for making contact with full-back Morgan Escare's head in an off-the-ball tackle.

-They were trailing 16-14 at the time but rallied magnificently to produce a rousing finale and extend their winning run to five matches.
+The visitors were trailing 16-14 at the time of Robinson's dismissal but rallied magnificently to produce a rousing finale and extend their winning run to five matches.

 Wary of a clampdown on Super League coaches criticising referees, Anderson was tight-lipped over the sending-off but admitted the incident re-energised his team.